ThaSMorato/stock_microservice/README.md

 Then run `npm start` on each dir

-The API will be on port 3001, unles you change in the enviroment variables
+The API will be on port 3001, unles you have changed it in the enviroment variables

 ## Docker